Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/tram/tram_tamper_erase/readme.md

     ![output_1](images/output_tram_tamper_erase_1.png)

 5. To emulate tampering, create a falling edge on the RTC input pin
-    - Short RTC Input pin to Vcc
-    - Remove the short to create a falling edge
+    - Short RTC Input pin to Vcc and then remove the short, and connect RTC Input pin to GND to create a falling edge

     | Board| RTC input| Vcc|
     |:---------|:---------:|:---------:|